 I make a simplified version of my mom’s recipe by throwing everything into a large pot – my mom would probably prefer that I remove the browned chicken and then toss in the taro and potatoes to brown separately but I’m a big fan of one-pot meals and less dishes – and this version is just as flavorful.

 The chicken is simmered in the stock until it falls off the bone.
-It’s best to use chicken drumsticks and thighs as the breast meat will dry out during the cooking process.
-I have also substituted duck legs for the chicken and the results were also fabulous.
+It’s best to use skin-on chicken drumsticks and thighs as the breast meat will dry out during the cooking process.
+If substitution duck legs, remember in increase the simmering time until the duck meat is very tender.

 I find that this is a very versatile curry and you can highly personalize it to your taste.
 You can vary the type and the amount of root vegetables in the recipe depending on your preference.
 And add more or less tomato paste/sauce if you like.
 Make it your own!

 Just don’t forget the all important squeeze of lemon right before serving and it’s best to throw in some chopped fresh herbs at the very end – I tend towards cilantro and scallions, my parents also throw in Asian/Thai basil.
 In case you want to kick it up a notch – you can add fresh hot chillis or a squeeze of Sriracha sauce.